lagom-QB/Processing.Exp2/README.md

 # Processing.Exp2

-- In this project I used Procesing to listen to audio from a mic and create a series of bubbles.
+- In this project I used Processing to listen to audio from a microphone and create a series of bubbles.
 - The colors of the bubbles are random.

 I split the audio into multiple audio bins,